How you can help

 If you are looking to support your community during this critical time, you can help by checking in with neighbours and friends who may be vulnerable, overwhelmed, lonely or in need of help.

 The City of Ottawa is not looking for volunteers to help with the COVID-19 situation at this time.
-Thank you.
+If you would like to offer your support, contact the many agencies and charities helping support our community.

 Keeping Ottawa clean and litter-free is everyone’s responsibility